merenlab/merenlab.org/_posts/miscellaneous/2016-12-14-coverage-variation.md

 Most metagenomic assemblies will recover only a subset of genomes that occur in the actual sample.
 During the mapping,the short reads from viral, bacterial, archaeal, or eukaryotic genomes that are *not* represented in the assembly will end up being mapped to some of the available target contigs whenever there is enough sequence conservancy.

 Non-specific mapping occurs when short reads map to a context from which they do not originate.
 You can imagine that the coverage around regions that are conserved across multiple populations would have a higher coverage in general.
-This is a more complex problem than it sounds, but regardless of to extent we can explain it in detail, the rate of non-specific mapping in a project **does** tie back to the ecology.
+This is a more complex problem than it sounds, but regardless of the extent to which we can explain it in detail, the rate of non-specific mapping in a project **does** tie back to the ecology.

 We have seen during the last two years that in some cases the variation of coverage looks like ripples on a lake, in other cases it resembles choppy waters in the ocean, and sometimes the structures in the Grand Canyon.